 Welcome to gluten free living!
 This journey might feel overwhelming (and a host of other emotions?) right now, but I PROMISE it will get easier as you go.
 And, you’re in the right place!
 My husband was diagnosed with multiple food allergies (wheat, barley, soy, and oats) over 7 years ago, and I’ve spent that long learning how to navigate this lifestyle and developing recipes that actually taste good.
+I really could have used a gluten free guide like this when we were starting our gluten free lifestyle!

-***disclaimer: none of this information is intended to replace advice from a qualified medical professional.
+Disclaimer: none of this information is intended to replace advice from a qualified medical professional.
 Always do your own research to find what is best for you and your own health.

-I remember exactly how overwhelmed I felt when my husband got his diagnosis, and that’s what led me to start this website – I want to help make your journey a little easier.
+I remember exactly how overwhelmed I felt when my husband got his diagnosis, and that’s what led me to start this website – I want to help make your journey a little easier!
 Below, you’ll find other helpful websites, information to keep you (or your loved one) safe, and a host of recipes.

 I hope this gluten free guide is helpful for you, and that you find some recipes here that you will truly enjoy.
 If you ever have a gluten free baking question, shoot me an e-mail, comment on any post here on Life After Wheat, or send me a DM on social media via @LifeAfterWheat.
+I would love to hear from you!

 What is Cross Contamination, and do I need to worry about it?